ysdtkm/reproduce_plot/README.md

 ## Objective
 * Enables reproduction and modification (colorscheme, caption, layout, ...) of figures at lower level by just wrapping the plotting function with a wrapper function `img_save`.
-* Convenient for scientific visualizations, especially for those pass through review processes.
+* Convenient for scientific visualizations, especially for those experience review processes.

 ## Usage
 See `sample.py`